LastAncientOne/Stock_Analysis_For_Quant/README.md

 ### What is stock market?
 #### Stock market or equity market is primarily known for trading stocks or equities, other financial securities such as exchange traded funds (ETF), corporate bonds and derivatives based on stocks, commodities, currencies, and bonds.

+### What is U.S. stock and non U.S. stock?
+#### U.S. equities are companies that are trade on U.S. stock exchange.
+Non-U.S. equities are cross-listed their shares on a U.S. exchange.
+As a result, many international companies elect to have their stock trade on a U.S. stock exchange.
+For example, a foreign company decides to list their stock on a U.S. stock exchange, they have to decide whether to elect to be treated as a "foreign private issuer" under U.S. securities laws.
+However, Foreign private issuers are subject to different reporting and regulatory requirements than a U.S. company.

 ### What is stock?
 #### A stock is an investment that represent a share or partial ownership of a company.
 Stock is company's profits; as a result, investors buy stocks to earn a return on their investment.
 Stocks are one of the best way to build up capital or wealth.
 Stock is low and high risk investment.